Alia5/X4-rest-server/docs/index.md

 ### Release Builds

-Extract and copy the `dbghelp.dll` to the game directory (the same as the X4.exe)
+[Download](https://github.com/Alia5/X4-rest-server/releases) and copy the `dbghelp.dll` to the game directory (the same as the X4.exe)
 The http-server is available as soon as the game starts

 Information on [Debug builds](https://github.com/Alia5/X4-rest-server#using-debug-builds)